markrossington/sidewinder-x2-marlin/README.md

       * The circuit board connected to the TFT display manages the UI and SD card on this printer.
 Marlin runs on a different board, the mainboard.
 For TFT related firmware see question 2.
   5. Why don't you have this new amazing feature installed?
       * I might not know about it, [open an issue](https://github.com/markrossington/sidewinder-x2-marlin/issues/new).

-# TODO:

- - [ ] Add a nice way to input which marlin to download and which config to apply (ini file, command line args, command line UI)
- - [x] Combine scripts
- - [ ] Neaten up and document scripts
- - [ ] Add a way to point at a repo of custom config
- - [ ] Make instructions clearer for people who don't understand command line and software

 # Sources/Links